X01XX/forth-memory-management/README.md

   gforth example8.fs  \ Shows a list being dropped, and detected later.

   gforth example9.fs  \ Shows a region being dropped, and detected later.

+  gforth example10.fs \ Shows a 32 bit floating point list, and an operation on the list.
 </pre>

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run,